Great Southern Railway (Western Australia)

-The Great Southern Railway was a railway company that operated from Beverley to Albany in Western Australia between 1886 and 1896.
+The Great Southern Railway was a railway company that operated from Beverley to Albany in Western Australia between 1889 and 1896.
 In 1896 the Western Australian Government Railways took over the company, and kept the name for the route.

 Land development

 The Great Southern Railway project was directly tied in with developments of lands related to agriculture.

 Construction

+The Beverley-Albany Railway Act 1884, an act by the Western Australian Legislative Council and the Governor of Western Australia, assented to on 13 September 1884, authorised the construction of the railway line from Beverley to Albany.